barryclark/jekyll-now/about.md

 	<img src="http://spritekitbook.github.io/images/about.png" width="50%">
 </p>

-Hey there!
+Howdy!

 My name is Jeremy Novak.
 I'm a Software Engineer and IT Professional from Texas.

+My love of computers and games started in the [Golden age of Arcade Games](https://en.wikipedia.org/wiki/Golden_age_of_arcade_video_games).
-I was a kid in the golden era of Arcade games.
-The Software Development and Game Design worlds have a lot of legends and heroes.
-I am inspired by what people like [Yuji Naka](https://en.wikipedia.org/wiki/Yuji_Naka) were able to accomplish with truly limited hardware.
+I am most inspired by what people like [Yuji Naka](https://en.wikipedia.org/wiki/Yuji_Naka) were able to accomplish with such limited hardware.

 When not at the keyboard I enjoy spending time with my dogs, working on my horsemanship, playing [Disc Golf](https://en.wikipedia.org/wiki/Disc_golf), and attempt some outdoor cooking.